Facebook Ad Fatigue

-Facebook Ad Fatigue – Charles Snyder Raw #88.
-Hey, I’m back again today with another question coming from Quora.
+Facebook Ad Fatigue – Charles Snyder Raw #85.
+Hey, I’m back again today with another question coming from people just like you.
 So this time I’m answering why Facebook decreases the reach of a campaign, even if it was doing good before.
 And that can be pretty damn frustrating, right?

 Variety is the spice of life!

 But first, allow me to share with you the original question:

 “Why does Facebook decrease the paid reach for campaigns even if it was tested before?”Mustafa

 Since I do not have access to the campaign, I talk about several factors that can decrease ad reach, in my video.
 It could be that the offer is weak, the audience doesn’t know, like or trust you, etc. But it pretty much boils down to two key factors, a saturation of the audience and ad fatigue.